nakhli/MonkeyOrm/README.md

 ```

 # Object Slicing
-In some contexts, the object (or hash) to be saved in the database has more properties than what should be persisted.
-This can be for security reasons: the object was automatically created from user input; for instance by a [model binder](http://msdn.microsoft.com/en-us/library/system.web.mvc.imodelbinder.aspx) or a similar mechanism.
-This situation can lead to security vulnerabilities.
-The github site was [hacked](http://www.theregister.co.uk/2012/03/05/github_hack/) due to a similar issue (if you want to read [more](http://www.diaryofaninja.com/blog/2012/03/11/what-aspnet-mvc-developers-can-learn-from-githubrsquos-security-woes) on the issue).
+In some contexts, the object (or hash) to be saved in the database needs to be filtered in order to exclude some of its properties.
+This can be for security reasons: the object was automatically mapped from user input —by a [model binder](http://msdn.microsoft.com/en-us/library/system.web.mvc.imodelbinder.aspx) or a similar mechanism— and thus needs to be checked against the set of authorized properties.
+Not properly filtering user input is a security vulnerability; the github site was [hacked](http://www.theregister.co.uk/2012/03/05/github_hack/) due to a similar issue (if you want to read [more](http://www.diaryofaninja.com/blog/2012/03/11/what-aspnet-mvc-developers-can-learn-from-githubrsquos-security-woes) about this).

 MonkeyOrm can slice the input object when calling `Save` or `Update` by applying either a black list or a white list filter on object properties.